Wanted: Men For Occupational Therapy Jobs

 DARDEN: Now that's something you rarely hear today, and the pay isn't bad, either.
 In California, an OT fresh out of grad school can start making up to $80,000 a year.
 Nationwide, the mean salary is about 67 grand.
 Good pay, steady work and a demand for male workers - in the so-called man session, why aren't more men signing up?

-Mr. SHAWN PHIPPS (President, Occupational Therapy Association of California): I think occupational therapy is one of those best kept secrets.
+SHAWN PHIPPS: I think occupational therapy is one of those best kept secrets.

 DARDEN: Shawn Phipps is president of the Occupational Therapy Association of California.